multiversx/mx-chain-covalent-go/README.md

 ## Endpoints

-- `/hyperblock/by-nonce/:nonce` (GET) --> returns a hyperBlock by nonce, with transactions included
+- `/hyperblock/by-nonce/:nonce` (GET) --> returns a hyperblock by nonce, with transactions included
-- `/hyperblock/by-hash/:hash` (GET) --> returns a hyperBlock by hash, with transactions included
+- `/hyperblock/by-hash/:hash` (GET) --> returns a hyperblock by hash, with transactions included

 ## Avro schema update

-In case you want to modify the existing avro schema, after you finish your changes, you need to re-generate the corresponding code, by:
+In case you want to modify the existing avro schema, after finishing your changes, you need to re-generate the corresponding code, by:

 - Running `go generate` from `schema/codegen.go`